scrapy/scrapy/docs/topics/selectors.rst

    API based on `ElementTree`_ (which is not part of the Python standard library).

 Scrapy comes with its own mechanism for extracting data.
-They're called XPath selectors (or just "selectors", for short) because they "select" certain parts of the HTML document specified by `XPath`_ expressions.
+They're called selectors because they "select" certain parts of the HTML document specified either by `XPath`_ or `CSS`_ expressions.

 `XPath`_ is a language for selecting nodes in XML documents, which can also be used with HTML.
+`CSS`_ is a language for applying styles to HTML documents.
+It defines selectors to associate those styles with specific HTML elements.

 Both `lxml`_ and Scrapy Selectors are built over the `libxml2`_ library, which means they're very similar in speed and parsing accuracy.